Preston-Landers/QuietPlaces/Readme.md

 See the section below for building the app from source code.

-The app is largely functional.
-It handles manual placement and adjustment of Quiet Places, as well as automatic place suggestion from the Google Places API.
-The automatic placement and sizing could use some refinement.
+The app is functional and mostly stable.
+It handles manual placement and adjustment of Quiet Places as well as automatic place suggestion using the Google Places API.
+The automatic placement and sizing could use some additional refinement.

 The app has a built-in help screen in the navigation drawer.
 Please see that for basic usage information.

 We also have a mock location testing companion app, which is available here:
 [QuietPlacesMockLocations].
 See below for more information about testing.

+## Usage Summary ##

+This app uses a [navigation drawer](https://developer.android.com/design/patterns/navigation-drawer.html) interface.
+There is a home screen with a ringer control switch.
+The main interface of the app is the Map tab.
+From this tab you can manually place quiet places on the map by pressing the Add button then pressing the spot to add.
+You can move places by holding the marker down then dragging it.
+You can resize, rename, or delete the place by pressing on the marker to select it.
+Select marker again to un-select it.

+There is a Follow checkbox to control whether the camera follows your current position.
+The standard Google map controls - 'my location' in the upper right, and zoom in and out on the bottom right.

+There is also a History panel with a log of system events such as entering or leaving a quiet place.

+You can enable automatic placement of Quiet Places by going to the Settings screen and selecting categories.
+These automatic places are periodically updated on the map; it may take up to 1 minute.
+You can convert a suggested place to a permanently saved one by selecting it and then modifying it somehow (move or resize for example.)

+There are also settings to control whether or not we use Location Services.
+If this is disabled, the app won't automatically suggest places and won't update your position on the map.
+However, previously defined Quiet Places may still be activated.

+There's also settings to control whether we actually silence the ringer, and whether to use vibrate or silence.

 ## Future Features / TODO List  ##

-* Make a way to disable the geofencing ringer control from the home screen
 * Use better looking map marker drawables, especially for auto-places
 * Generate more interesting names for manually added places (e.g. find an address or name)
 * Ability to resize quiet places with scale gestures
-  * Not critical because we have buttons to resize the selected place.
+  * Not critical because we have buttons to resize the selected place but would be cool.
 * Better placement of auto-QPs.
 E.g. don't center the circle on the street corner
 * Better sizing of auto-QPs, at least some basic heuristics
-* Allow a Quiet Place to be temporarily disabled w/o deleting it.
+* Allow an individual Quiet Place to be temporarily disabled w/o deleting it.
 * Put a confirmation dialog on delete place, and clear history?

 ## Known Bugs ##